 Minimum Age to Sail

-The minimum age to sail is 6 months old.
-Babies must be at least 1 year old on transatlantic and Panama Canal itineraries.
+The minimum age to sail is six months old.
+Babies must be at least 12 months old on transatlantic, Panama Canal and Hawaii itineraries.

-The It's a Small World Nursery on all Disney ships caters to children 6 to 36 months old (from 12 to 36 months on Transatlantic, Panama Canal and Hawaii itineraries).
+It's a Small World nursery on all Disney ships caters to children 6 to 36 months old (from 12 to 36 months on Transatlantic, Panama Canal and Hawaii itineraries).
 Open roughly 9 a.m. to midnight (hours might vary while in port), the nurseries feature play areas and quiet time/nap areas.

 Nursery spaces fill quickly.
-Before you cruise, you can pre-book nursery time (anywhere from 10 to 35 hours, depending on the length of the cruise) through Disney's website; register for additional hours (if available) once onboard.
-There is no maximum number of child care hours allotted to each family.
-Babysitting is not free and costs $9 per hour for the first child and $4 per half hour for any additional children and the minimum nursery reservation time is one hour.
+Before you cruise, you can pre-book nursery time from 10 to 35 hours, depending on the length of the cruise, through Disney's website; register for additional hours (if available) once onboard.
+There is no maximum number of childcare hours allotted to each family.
+Childcare at the nursery is charged at $4.50 per half hour for the first child and $4 per half hour for any additional children and the minimum nursery reservation time is one hour.